Testing for Hemophilia

 The only way to detect hemophilia is through a blood test to measure the clotting factor level.
 If hemophilia is known to run in a family, newborn babies should be tested.

 You can test for hemophilia A and B when a baby is born.
 The blood can be drawn from the umbilical cord.
-However, the factor IX level in a newborn baby is lower than it will be later in life.
-Repeating the test at 6 to 12 months of age can show the factor IX level a person can expect to have the rest of his life.
+The exact level from the cord blood may not reflect the severity in the baby but it can indicate whether there is hemophilia or not.
+Additionally, the factor IX level in a newborn baby is slightly lower than it will be later in life.
+Repeating the test at 6 to 12 months of age can show the factor IX level a person can expect to have the rest of their life.
+For example, it is normal for a newborn baby to have a factor IX level of 30% thus in a baby with a family history of mild hemophilia B, retesting may be needed to confirm the diagnosis.

 Can you tell if a baby has hemophilia before it is born?